Krow10/Halborn-Applicant-CTFs/HalbornCTF_Solidity_Ethereum/CTF1_NFTMarketplace/report.md

 **Future:**
 - Fixing [[1]](#1-No-validation-that-the-poster-of-a-sell-order-is-the-actual-owner-of-the-NFT) will fix this vulnerability as well.

-## 3. Wrong check allows for decreasing fulfilled or cancelled orders amounts, leading to siphoning of funds
+## 3. Wrong check leads to siphoning of funds
 ### Description
-The `decreaseBuyOrder` function contains a logic bug in its check for ensuring that only `Listed` orders' amount can be decreased.
+The `cancelBuyOrder` and `decreaseBuyOrder` functions contains a logic bug when checking that only `Listed` orders can be modified.
 ```
 require(
     order.status != OrderStatus.Cancelled ||